ADORSYS-GIS/terraform-module/solutions-dev/README.md

 # Terraform for AWS Solutions Project

 ToDo:
-- [ ] r53 outputs errors
-- [ ] SecGroups check
-- [ ] r53 routes to alb alias
 - [ ] setup different environments
     - new ec2 machine per environment?
     - another docker network and domain for other environment on same ec2?
 - [ ] access mgmt?
-    - create aws user and access keys for developer?
-    - start/stop instance with lambda?
+    - start/stop instance with pipeline in gitlab?
-    - ssh?
-    - script?

     - Usecase:
         - Developer wants to test his code in a shared environment